huohuoren4/docs/python/pytest/how_to_guides/skip_xfail.md

 pexpect = pytest.importorskip("pexpect")
 ```

-## XFail: mark test functions as expected to fail
+## XFail: mark test functions as expected to fail {#xfail-mark-test-functions-as-expected-to-fail}

 You can use the `xfail` marker to indicate that you expect a test to fail: